carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

           via: 192.168.0.1
 ```

-For the first adapter (enp0s3):
-- **dhcp4: true**: This allows the node to obtain an IP address dynamically via DHCP.
-- **dhcp4-overrides.use-dns**: no: This ensures that the DNS from this interface is not used, as you want to use the master node's DNS for internal cluster communication.
-For the second adapter (enp0s8):
+For the adapter enp0s8:

 - **dhcp4: true**: The interface will use DHCP to get an IP address.
 This IP will be in the range defined by the master node's DHCP server (set up using `dnsmasq`).

--** dhcp-identifier: mac**: This ensures that the DHCP server assigns an IP address based on the MAC address, allowing for stable IP assignments.
+-**dhcp-identifier: mac**: This ensures that the DHCP server assigns an IP address based on the MAC address, allowing for stable IP assignments.

 - **nameservers.addresses: [192.168.0.1]**: The DNS server for the internal network will be the master node at 192.168.0.1.
 This ensures that the DNS queries for the cluster are handled by the master node.

 Apply the configuration: